-9.4.2 Debt service
+9.4.2 Debt Service

 The financial models compute annual debt service, debt service coverage requirements, and debt service reserve account.
-Annual debt service becomes an expense that must be paid to bond holders by Nalcor or the Province of Newfoundland and Labrador under the terms of the FLG.
+Annual debt service becomes an expense that must be paid to bond holders by Nalcor or the Province under the terms of the FLG.
 Nalcor will plan that rate revenue will be sufficient to meet (with the Liquidity Reserves) the DSCR stipulated in the FLG.

-MWH are not lawyers and do not practice law.
-From a business perspective, we infer from the FLG that the project has full equity backing from the Province of Newfoundland and Labrador, including all costs to completion, including cost overruns, and that revenue agreements then cover all ongoing costs including any resulting debt.
+From a business perspective, the IE infers from the FLG that the project has full equity backing from the Province, including all costs to completion, including cost overruns, and that revenue agreements then cover all ongoing costs including any resulting debt.